RonaldNolascoU/laravel-sms-verification/README.md

 # laravel-sms-verification
 Library for sending out and verifying SMS codes using AWS SNS

+This package is taken from it's original author: doge-dev.
+Now optimized for Laravel 6.*

 The package has a trait and a custom validation rule that you can use on any model for verifying with an SMS code.

 ## Table of contents